marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 I have been managing people for the past 3 years at my current job.
 This is not extensive experience and I still see myself as a junior manager at best.

-As I reflect on my journey so far, the idea is to talk through some lessons I learnt from managing other developers and on reoccurring patterns I have observed.
+As I reflect on my journey so far, I talk through some lessons I learnt from managing other developers and on reoccurring patterns I have observed.

-Now, a post about management is not cringe enough unless there is a "top list" of advice for other managers that summarises my current thinking.
+Now, a post about management is not cringe enough unless there is an "advice top list" that summarises my current thinking.
 The one I could come up with is composed of 5 **must's**.

 1. You must facilitate.
 2. You must take an active interest in the development of your reports.